 - 1. Labs will be held Tuesday (3:00 6:00 pm). - 2.
 There are no make-up labs, however in case you do miss lab you will need to notify the instructor within forty-eight hours with written documentation of your excused absence from lab.
 Otherwise, you will receive a zero.
 If you know in advance of a possible absence you will need to inform the instructor to ensure it is considered an excused absence.
 Accommodations for a makeup lab may be allowed.
-Please note if you are traveling or representing the University of Florida at an event that will be considered an excused absence provided that documentation is received by the instructor. - 3.
-Lab (Formal/informal) reports are due approximately 2 weeks after you perform the lab on Tuesday by 3:00 pm (start of lab).
-The due date of each lab is given both under the 'Assignments' and 'Calendar' link, or below.
-The reports are to be submitted to the dropbox folder for that lab on Canvas.
+Please note if you are traveling or representing the University of Florida at an event that will be considered an excused absence if documentation is received by the instructor. - 3.
+Lab (Formal/informal) reports are due approximately 2 weeks after you perform the lab on Tuesday by 11:59 pm.
+The due date of each lab is given both under the 'Assignments' and 'Calendar' link.
+The reports are to be submitted in the appropriate folder on Canvas.
 Late reports will lose 3 pts for each day submitted after the deadline.
 Reports will not be accepted beyond 3 days late, and thus will result in a 0 (zero) grade. - 1.
-Lab reports will be submitted as individual assignments.
+Lab reports will be submitted as individual assignments; however, you may work together in your lab groups.
+This will be discussed in the lab report section.
 You may discuss the results, questions, and the discussion with your group members, however you will each turn in your own report.
 Examples of suitable lab reports can be found on canvas. - 2.
 If you have questions, please reach out to either me or the teaching assistant.